TACC/vis-workloads/README.md

 		-->fiu_animated( fiu dataset with incrementally increasing streamlines) -->visit_scripts visit python scripts for creating desirec visualization (under development) -->vmd_scripts python  scripts to generate tachyon files from pdb or dcd files (under development)
+2) You can set up the environment by editing the path.sh file directly or by using cmake:
-2) Set up environment variables using cmake: for more info on camke: www.cmake.org/runningcmake bashshell$ ccmake .
+This will allow the specification of the paths for the datasets, applications, libraries and output directories as well as options such as which renderer to use. for more info on cmake: www.cmake.org/runningcmake bashshell$ ccmake .
 "c" to configure
 Specify the paths manually if cmake does not automatically find them, you will need to enter paths to the data files, for TACC/Intel use for now  /work/00401/pnav/workloads/ contains the data or links to the data